openPMD/openPMD-api/docs/source/dev/backend.rst

 .. _development-backend:

-How to write a Backend
+How to Write a Backend
 ======================

 Adding support for additional types of file storage or data transportation is possible by creating a backend.